-The Synchro analyses for existing (2014), opening (2018), and design year (2024) No-Build and Build conditions have been provided as part of Addendum No. 1 for the Route 29

-Corridor from Hydraulic Road to Airport Road.
-In addition the VISSIM simulations for the above stated conditions have been provided for the US 29 and Rio Road Grade Separated Intersection including the adjacent intersections in each direction.
+VDOT performed Synchro analyses for existing (2014), opening (2018), and design year (2024) No-Build and Build conditions for the Route 29 Corridor from Hydraulic Road to Airport Road.
+In addition, VISSIM simulations for the above stated conditions were also performed for the US 29 and Rio Road Grade Separated Intersection including the adjacent intersections in each direction.
+The Synchro analysis and VISSIM simulations are included in the RFP Information Package.

-As shown in the Comparison of US Arterial Operation for 2040 PM Peak Hour No-Build vs Build (Attachment 2.2.4), the minimum reduction of combined travel time for the Central and North segments for the network model for PM peak vehicles travelling on the depressed through lanes shall be no less than the 284.1 second reduction northbound and 81.9 second reduction southbound as designated in Attachment 2.2.4.
+As shown in the Comparison of US Arterial Operation for 2040 PM Peak Hour No-Build vs Build included in the RFP Information Package, the minimum reduction of combined travel time for the Central and North segments for the network model for PM peak vehicles travelling on the depressed through lanes shall be no less than the 284 second reduction northbound and 81.9 second reduction southbound.

-In the Design Year Analysis (2040 Build), at the US 29 & Rio Road Grade Separated Intersection, the pedestrian movement across US 29 on the north side of the intersection shall be eliminated from the analysis, but the remaining pedestrians crossings shall be adjusted to accommodate this pedestrian movement and the associated volumes as analyzed in the Opening Year (2018 Build) Analysis.
-With the inclusion of the three (3) pedestrian crossing in the 2040 Build analysis over the 2040 No-Build analysis (no pedestrian crossings), and not accounting for the free flow in the depressed lanes, for the Design Year Analysis (2040 Build) as compared to the Design Year Analysis (2040 No Build), the minimum acceptable overall delay for the intersection shall remain at 62 seconds or shall be reduced.
+No crosswalk will be provided across US Route 29 on the north side of the US 29 & Rio Road Grade Separated Intersection, but the other pedestrian crossings shall be adjusted to accommodate this pedestrian movement.
+With the inclusion of the three (3) pedestrian crossings in the 2040 Build analysis over the 2040 No-Build analysis (no pedestrian crossings), and not accounting for the free flow in the depressed lanes, the acceptable overall delay for the Design Year Analysis (2040 Build) shall be equal to or better than the Design Year Analysis (2040 No Build).
+The minimum acceptable overall delay for the intersection shall be equal to or less than 62 seconds with a 5% tolerance/error factor.